Great Wall warns BMW joint venture faces uncertainties

 The joint venture aims to build a plant in Zhangjiagang city with the capacity for making 160,000 gasoline vehicles for export and another 160,000 new energy vehicles, documents on the city's website show.

-It will also have a research center and car parts manufacturing facilities.
+It will also have a research centre and car parts manufacturing facilities.

 A separate local government document shows the total investment of the project is forecast at 20.2 billion yuan (US$2.87 billion).